Find Grad Schools

 137 Yearly Graduations

 The most popular school in the United States for writing students seekinga graduate certificate is Southern New Hampshire University.
 Each year, around 134,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
 During the most recent year for which we have data, 137 people received their graduate certificate in writing from SNHU.
-Of these students, 69% were women and 19% were members of underrepresented racial-ethnic groups.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #2